Iswarya-S26/Password-Generator/README.md

 # 🔐 Password Generator

-Generate secure and customizable passwords with ease!
-This **Password Generator** allows to create strong passwords with your choice of length and character compination.
+Easily create secure and customizable passwords with this **Password Generator!** Choose your desired length and character combinations to generate strong and reliable passwords.

 ## 🌟 Features